A Letter from Mark Salzberg

 When NGC was founded 26 years ago, we employed three graders in a small office in Parsippany, New Jersey.
 With an uncompromising commitment to accuracy, consistency and integrity, we have grown to have 30 full-time graders and nine locations around the world.
 In August we opened an office in Munich, Germany and in November we celebrated our new grading center in Shanghai, China.
 In just a few weeks we will open an office in Hong Kong, China.

-NGC now has locations in Sarasota, Florida; Zurich, Switzerland; Munich, Germany; Guangzhou and Shanghai, China; Hong Kong, China; Seoul, Korea; Singapore; and Taipei, Taiwan, China.
+NGC now has locations in Sarasota, Florida; Zurich, Switzerland; Munich, Germany; Guangzhou and Shanghai, China; Hong Kong, China; Seoul, Korea; Singapore; and Taipei, Taiwan, Province of China.
 As our global expansion continues, we remain committed to the standards and ideals that have made NGC the world's largest third-party coin grading company for many years in a row.

 Early next year NGC will reach a new milestone when it becomes the first service to have graded 30 million coins.
 We have been privileged to grade many of the world’s greatest numismatic treasures in the last 26 years, and in 2013 we certified selections from a truly legendary collection—a highlight of my career.

 The Eric P. Newman Collection, assembled by the 102-year old researcher and writer over more than 90 years, is considered by many to be the last of the great old-time collections.
 This year NGC was chosen to certify the first three parts of the Newman Collection.
 The record-breaking sales of Part I and II, which achieved aggregate results of nearly $27.5 million, have dominated industry headlines over the past year.